conan-io/docs/mastering/profiles.rst

 .. seealso:: Check the section :ref:`Mastering conan/Build requirements <build_requires>` to read more about how to use build_requires in a profile.

+.. note:: If you specify a profile in a conan command, like `conan create` or `conan install` the base profile ``~/.conan/profiles/default`` won't be applied.
+          If you want to apply it use the ``include`` directive explained later in this page.